Over-Parameterization Exponentially Slows Down Gradient Descent for Learning a Single Neuron: Introduction

 More related to our works are results on the dynamics of gradient descent in the teacher-student setting. \citet{li2017convergence} studied the exact-parameterized setting and proved convergence for SGD with initialization in a region near identity. \citet{li2020learning} showed that GD can learn two-layer networks better than any kernel methods, but their final upper bound of loss is constantly large and no convergence is proven. \citet{zhou2021local} proved \emph{local} convergence for mildly over-parameterized two-layer networks.
 While our global convergence analysis uses their idea of establishing a gradient lower bound, we also propose new techniques to get rid of their architectural modifications, and improved their gradient lower bound to yield a tight convergence rate upper bound (see Section \ref{Technical Overview} for details).
 Also, \citet{zhou2021local} only provided a local convergence theory, while we prove convergence globally.
 On the other hand, their results hold for general $m\ge1$ whereas we only study $m=1$.

 The first phase of our analysis is similar to the initial alignment phenomenon in \cite{boursier2022gradient}.
-However, their analysis also relies on the finite-data regime and their assumption of orthogonal inputs and does not apply to our setting.
+Their analysis also relies on the finite-data regime and the orthogonality of inputs, hence does not apply to our setting.

-Going beyond neural network training, similar slow-down effects of over-parameterization on the convergence rate have been observed. \citet{dwivedi2020singularity,wu2019randomly} showed such a phenomenon for Expectation-Maximization (EM) algorithm on Gaussian mixture models. \citet{zhang2022preconditioned} empirically showed similar behaviors of GD with Burer–Monteiro factorization.
-However, they did not give a proof but only an intuitive explanation.
+Similar slow-down effects of over-parameterization on the convergence rate have been observed in other scenarios. \citet{richert2022soft} considered error function activation and empirically observed an $O(T^{-2})$ convergence rate.
+Going beyond neural network training, \citet{dwivedi2020singularity,wu2019randomly} showed such a phenomenon for Expectation-Maximization (EM) algorithm on Gaussian mixture models. \citet{zhang2022preconditioned} exhibited similar empirical behaviors of GD on Burer–Monteiro factorization, but no rigorous proof was given.

 \textbf{Paper Organization.} In Section \ref{Technical Overview} we describe the main technical challenges in our analysis, and our ideas for addressing them.
 In section \ref{Preliminaries} we define some notations and preliminary notions.
 In Section \ref{Proof Sketch} we formalize the global convergence result (Theorem \ref{informal global convergence}) and provide a proof sketch.
 In Section \ref{Proof Sketch: Convergence Rate Lower Bound} we formalize the convergence rate lower bound (Theorem \ref{Informal Lower Bound}) and provide a proof sketch.